jsoizo/kotlin-csv/README.md

 }
 ```

-NOTE:`readAllAsSequence` and `readAllWithHeaderAsSequence` methods can be only called inside `open` method lambda block.
+NOTE:`readAllAsSequence` and `readAllWithHeaderAsSequence` methods
+can only be called within the `open` lambda block.
-Because, input stream is closed outside `open` method lambda block.
+The input stream is closed after the `open` lambda block.

 #### Read line by line

-If you want to handle line-by-line, you can do it by using `open` method.<br />
+If you want to handle line-by-line, you can do it by using `open` method.
 Use `open` method and then use `readNext` method inside nested block to read row.

 ```kotlin